NUS-SNL/p4-traffictool/README.md

 * Field lengths which are not amongst {8, 16, 24, 32, 40, 48, 64} shall be promoted to the next higher power of 2.
 If the user needs a field to be strictly of a particular size other than these then a proper struct needs to be defined and corresponding _ntoh_ and _hton_ functions need to be defined
 * If using default headers then user need to modify the resolveNextHeader of the default header layer to include next layers.

-Usage details for the tool with Scapy as backend can be found [here](UsageWithBackend.md#using-moongen-code).
+Usage details for the tool with MoonGen as backend can be found [here](UsageWithBackend.md#using-moongen-code).

 ## Lua with Wireshark as backend
 ### What the generated code provides